hanschrome/v-app/README.md

 ## Just use docker-compose tho

-In fact, it will be needed for apps which needs some hardware like Firefox with the camera, but it will be inside the app directory.
 It's important to keep each v-app individual, so in the future to add an app could be like ´git clone [url] Apps/[app]´.

 ## Versioning